haileykr/paintJS/README.md

 [Paint Tool](https://haileykr.github.io/paintJS)

+* DOODLE with your choices of color and brush size!!
+* SAVE your masterpiece to your local machine once you are done doodling!

-Built as an attempt to experience more of the Canvas API, based on a course of Nomad Coders
+Built as an attempt to experience more of the Canvas API, based on a course of Nomad Coders + Additional Improvemnets